-EARLY ASSURANCE PROGRAM – WAKE FOREST SCHOOL OF MEDICINE
+EARLY ASSURANCE PROGRAM – WAKE FOREST UNIVERSITY SCHOOL OF MEDICINE

-Well-qualified Wake Forest University undergraduates, upon completion of their sophomore year, may apply for early acceptance to the Wake Forest School of Medicine through the Early Assurance Program (EAP).
-Although the student still does not enter Wake Forest School of Medicine until after the senior year, this gives him or her the opportunity to know that they have been accepted a year earlier.
-The deadline for the Early Assurance Program is November 1 of the junior year.
-Applicants accepted through the Early Assurance Program (EAP) program will be required to take the MCAT and score a 509 or higher before matriculation.
+Well-qualified Wake Forest University undergraduates, upon completion of their sophomore year, may apply for early acceptance to the Wake Forest University School of Medicine through the Early Assurance Program (EAP).
+Although the student still does not enter Wake Forest University School of Medicine until after the senior year, this gives them the opportunity to know that they have been accepted a year earlier.
+Applicants accepted through the Early Assurance Program (EAP) program will be required to take the MCAT and score the minimum or higher MCAT score approved for the admissions cycle they are applying prior to matriculation.
 Acceptances through the EAP will be on a conditional basis only until that time.

+Applicants are required to go through the WFU Pre Health Committee to get their recommendation.
 Applicants must have an overall GPA of 3.5 and an overall science GPA of 3.5 (verified each semester in school) and have completed half of the following prerequisite courses to apply to the EAP program.
 The remaining courses should be completed prior to matriculation.
-Other recommended coursework includes those listed under the general academic requirements for Wake Forest School of Medicine.
+Other recommended coursework includes those listed under the general academic requirements for Wake Forest University School of Medicine.

 - CHM 111 and lab – College Chemistry I and lab

 - CHM 280 and lab – College Chemistry II and lab

 - CHM 122 and 122L – Organic I and lab OR CHM 123 Organic I Honors and lab

 - CHM 223 and 223 L – Organic II and lab

 - BIO 150/L and 160/L (General Biology)